 Kindling's long term vision is to create a rural base within 50 miles of Manchester which will include a farm, Eco-housing, a Social Enterprise Hub and a Centre for Social Change.
 There, building on our existing projects, we aim to create models for:

-• Create a Social Enterprise Hub – providing land, workshop space and equipment at supportive rates, as well as access to business support and advice to help establish progressive social enterprises, co-operatives and small local businesses.
+We’ve already supported local enterprises like Glebelands City Growers to expand and diversify, and we’ve incubated two thriving co-operative food businesses.
+The farm will be home to a brand new Social Enterprise Hub – providing land, workshop space and equipment at supportive rates, as well as access to business support and advice to help establish progressive social enterprises, co-operatives and small local businesses.

 We will bring together those working to use food as a catalyst for change:

 Through Feeding Manchester, we’ve created the region’s longest running programme of food conferences and events, bringing together hundreds of practitioners to connect and build partnerships, and Stockport is one of only six British cities placing sustainable food at the heart of its strategic planning after Kindling secured its place on the Sustainable Food Cities programme.
 We also work with others at a national level, sitting on Sustain's Farming Working Group, having advised the Fabian Commission on Food and Poverty, worked with the Food Foundation and regularly contributing to events such as the Oxford Real Farming Conference.

 The farm’s Centre for Social Change will provide a dynamic hub for both local and national practitioners to gather, learn and continue to collaborate for a better food system and a fairer world.

 We will connect more people to their own food: